seung-lab/fastremap/README.md

 - **refit:** Resize the data type of an array to the smallest that can contain the most extreme values in it.
 - **mask:** Zero out labels in an array specified by a given list.
 - **mask_except**: Zero out all labels except those specified in a given list.
+- **component_map**: Extract an int-to-int dictionary mapping of labels from one image containing component labels to another parent labels.
+- **inverse_component_map**: Extract an int-to-list-of-ints dictionary mapping from an image containing groups of components to an image containing the components.
 - **remap_from_array:** Same as remap, but the map is an array where the key is the array index and the value is the value.
 - **remap_from_array_kv:** Same as remap, but the map consists of two equal sized arrays, the first containing keys, the second containing values.
 - **asfortranarray:** Perform an in-place matrix transposition for rectangular arrays if memory is contiguous, standard numpy otherwise.